 - Credit cards can foster sloppy financial habits if you’re not disciplined about paying off your balance each month.

-- Overall, since they’re usually linked to your personal credit history and charge high interest, credit cards can be a very risky means of funding a startup.
+- Overall, since they’re usually linked to your personal credit history and charge high interest, credit cards can be a risky means of funding a startup.

 As your startup continues to grow, start thinking beyond business credit cards.
 The next step might be a small business loan, a crowdfunding project or a group of investors.
-Business credit cards are excellent tools to help you cover day-to-day expenses while earning rewards, but they aren’t the only way to finance a startup – and you’ll know when it’s time to start exploring other options.
+Business credit cards for startups are excellent tools to help you cover day-to-day expenses while earning rewards, but they aren’t the only way to finance a startup – and you’ll know when it’s time to start exploring other options.